Applying for Mortgage Relief

 A good bank account shows two things.
 First, it shows that your spending habits were stable before you fell into hardship.
 It also provides further verification of your income and expenses, and that you have an emergency fund in case you fall behind again.

-Finally, your foreclosure defense attorney plays a big part in your application.
+Finally, your foreclosure attorney plays a big part in your application.
 You want someone who comes from a respectable firm, has a good track record (preferably in foreclosure prevention and loan modification), and has established contacts with all major lenders.
-A good foreclosure defense attorney will understand your case and negotiate until you reach a lasting solution.
+A good foreclosure attorney will understand your case and negotiate until you reach a lasting solution.